Bicycle brake: Drag brakes

 A drag brake is a type of brake defined by its use rather than by its mechanical design.

 A drag brake is intended to provide a constant decelerating force to slow a bicycle on a long downhill rather than to stop it; a separate braking system is used to stop the bicycle.
-A drag brake is often employed on a heavy bicycle such as a tandem in mountainous areas where extended use of rim brakes could cause a rim to become hot enough to blow out.;The typical drag brake has long been a drum brake.
+A drag brake is often employed on a heavy bicycle such as a tandem in mountainous areas where extended use of rim brakes could cause a rim to become hot enough to blow out.; The typical drag brake has long been a drum brake.
 The largest manufacturer of this type of brake is Arai, whose brakes are screwed onto hubs with conventional freewheel threading on the left side of the rear hub and operated via Bowden cables.
 As of 2011, the Arai drum brake has been out of production for several years, with remaining stocks nearing depletion and used units commanding premium prices on internet auction sites.

 More recently, large-rotor disc brakes are being used as drag brakes.
 (Some tandem riders with Avid BB-7 mechanical disc brakes and 203 mm rotors report fewer heat problems under heavy braking than when using the previous standard of comparison, an Arai drum used as a drag brake.)
 DT-Swiss make an adapter to mate disc rotors with hubs threaded for the Arai drum brake, but this still leaves the problem of fitting the caliper.

 Band brake

 A band brake consists of a band, strap, or cable that wraps around a drum that rotates with a wheel and is pulled tight to generate braking friction.
 Band brakes appeared as early as 1884 on tricycles.
 Star Cycles introduced a band brake in 1902 on its bicycles with freewheels.
-Band brakes are still manufactured for bicycles today.
+Band brakes were still being manufactured for bicycles in 2010.

 A rim band brake, as implemented on the Yankee bicycle by Royce Husted in the 1990s, consists of a stainless-steel cable, wrapped in a kevlar sheath, that rides in a u-shaped channel on the side of the wheel rim.
 Squeezing the brake lever tightens the cable against the channel to produce braking friction.
 A return spring slackens the cable when the brake lever is released, no adjustment is required, and the brake becomes more forceful when wet.
 Husted said his inspiration was the band brake used on industrial machinery.
 The Yankee bicycle only included a rear brake, but that met U.S. Consumer Product Safety Commission standards.